Turkish Airlines Flight 452: Wreckage and recovery

 The impact shattered the aircraft wreckage over an area of 2 km.
 After hearing the explosion, nearby residents climbed to the top of the hill for two hours.
 Military personnel were dispatched to the area and were already on the scene.
 They found pieces of the aircraft on fire and extinguished them by throwing sand atop.
 One of the wings was found on top of the hill, while the engines were located at the bottom.
 A generator was used to light up the site at night.
 To prevent the looting of items, officials closed the area to civilians, despite which thousands of people went up the hill and were able to see the wreckage and bodies after midnight.
 The first flight recorder was found the day after the accident.
 The flight data recorder was found on 22 September.
 In 2009, some remains of the plane were still found at the crash site.

 Victims

-A total of 155 people, 144 passengers and 11 Turkish Airlines employees, were killed in the accident.
-125 of those passengers were of non-Turkish descent, largely being Italian tourists.
+A total of 154 people, 143 passengers and 11 Turkish Airlines employees, were killed in the accident.
+About 125 of those passengers were of non-Turkish descent, largely being Italian tourists.
 Among the victims was Kemal Ziya Öztürk, an independent member of the Grand National Assembly of Turkey from the Aydın district and the father of aviator Murat Öztürk.
 The crash also claimed the life of the former Italian soldier and recipient of the Gold Medal of Military Valour, Enrico Martini. İlhan Cavcav was on board the aircraft on the first leg and was also due to continue with the flight to Antalya but changed his mind and flew to Ankara instead.